-History of 607 Bay Street, Beaufort, South Carolina, William Joseph Thomas House, 1907.
+History of 607 Bay Inn Downtown Beaufort Street, South Carolina, William Joseph Thomas House, 1907.

 The earliest mention of the name of Beaufort in connection with the town of that name is to be found in the minutes of a meeting of the Lords Proprietors of the province held December 20, 1710, when it was agreed that a seaport town should be erected at Port Royal in Granville County to be called Beaufort Town.
 This location provided many advantages for the ships of Great Britain, including the availability of masts, pitch, tar, turpentine and other essential naval stores.
 A charter was signed by six of the eight Proprietors of the province: the Earl of Craven, the Palatine, the Duke of Beaufort, Lord Carteret, Sir John Colleton, and John Danson.
 On June 7, 1712, the Parish of St. Helena was created, and sometime between the Yemassee Indian War of 1715 and June 1717, parcels for the township of Beaufort were laid out.

 On June 6, 1717, the local council passed an order that every person who took up any of the front lots in the town of Beaufort should be obligated to build a house of fifteen feet by thirty feet within two years’ time after the date of their grants.
 On July 25, 1717, Lot 16 was granted.
 Shortly thereafter, 607 Bay Inn Downtown Beaufort became a homestead on the Point neighborhood of Beaufort.